ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 - "Learn how to use the `Create and Update Projects` notebook"
 - "Learn how to use the `Create Plone folders and add users` notebook"
 keypoints:
-- "Loading project metadata requires judgement from the Data Manager"
+- "Loading project metadata requires subjective decisions and judgement by the Data Manager"
-- "Loading project metadata is the first step towards a functioning project"
+- "Loading project metadata is a required first step towards managing a project's data in the Node"
 ---

 ## Process workflow